Slideshow

 'He' woke up this past Friday morning and likely ate a bowl of cereal, drank a glass of juice, perhaps ate a piece of fruit-- all the while dressed in full gear camouflage.
 Casually drove to 'his' parent's home-- and killed 'his' mother with a high powered assault weapon.
 But 'his' rampage didn't stop there.
 'He' drove to the school where 'his' mother worked as a teacher and unleashed an unimaginable hellfire of bullets, killing twenty innocent children who were-- going about their 'everyday-schoolday' business of reading, writing and a little bit of arithmetic!!!

 Teachers and school administrators did not escape 'his' horrific carnage.
 Nor did 'he', as the last life 'he' took was his own.
+This boggles my mind.
+How does someone do this?

 We may find a few answers in the work of Systemic Solutions Relationship Management expert Martyn CarruthersIn his "Human Systems" business model, Carruthers speaks to the generational predictability of chaos in family systems, as follows: